 Further, if you leave the children at the home and move out, it is very likely that you will not get primary physical custody—the court is very likely to just leave custody the way that you chose to leave it when you moved out.

 When you are going through a divorce you must understand your financial situation.
-It is very hard to do that if all your accounts are joint, So, you should start separating your accounts as soon as you can.
+You should start separating your accounts as soon as you can.
 This includes credit cards, banking accounts, etc. The goal is to be able to control the incoming and outgoing money, not to leave your partner destitute.
 If you do try to leave your partner destitute, the court will quickly step in to fix that.

 You also want to pull a credit report as soon as this process is getting started.
-This will give you a snapshot of all of your open accounts at the beginning of the divorce process.
-As we get closer to the end of the divorce, we will have you pull another credit report and compare the two to make sure there are no surprises—the reality is that your spouse likely has the information required to pull credit in your name.
+This will give you a snapshot of all of your open accounts at the beginning of the divorce.
+As we get closer to the end of the divorce, we will have you pull another credit report and compare the two to make sure there are no surprises.